IloBe/Meme_Generator/README.md

 path, quote body and author.
 It uses the `requests` package to fetch an image from a submitted URL.
 The newly created meme images are stored in the *static* directory of the project.

+A small *user guidance* delivers the [readme file]((https://github.com/IloBe/Meme_Generator/blob/main/app/README.md)) of this projects app directory.

 Note: It is still a simple application, so, if you want to stop it, on command-line terminal press *CTRL+C* to quit the meme application.

-![Meme example:][image3]
-[Image source](https://www.udacity.com/) and there project 2 of the course *IntermediatePython*.
+If something went wrong with your input parameters a page-not-found message with some additional information appears.

+![Random button example][image5], ![Creator button example][image6]

 <br>